-Gestational age is usually defined as the number of weeks between the first day of the mother's last normal menstrual period and the date of delivery.
+Neonatal gestational age is usually defined by counting the number of weeks between the first day of the mother's last normal menstrual period and the date of delivery.
 However, determining gestational age based on the last menstrual period may be inaccurate if a pregnant patient has irregular menses.
 More accurately, the gestational age is the difference between 14 days before the date of conception and the day of delivery.
 Using the last menstrual period to determine gestational age does not determine the actual embryologic age of the fetus, but it is the universal standard among obstetricians and neonatologists for discussing fetal maturation.

 Embryologic age is the time elapsed from the date of conception to the date of delivery and is 2 weeks less than the gestational age.
 Women may estimate the date of conception based on their time of ovulation as identified by in-home hormonal testing and/or basal body temperature measurements.
 However, the date of conception is definitively known only when in vitro fertilization or other assisted reproductive techniques are used.

 Estimations of gestational age can be based on

 The estimated date of delivery (EDD) is the date birth is expected (the due date).
 The EDD can be calculated as

 When periods are regular, the menstrual history is a relatively reliable method of determining estimated date of delivery.